centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-manage.md

 ---
 id: map-web-manage
-title: Manage maps on MAP
+title: Manage maps in MAP
 ---

-This chapter provides information about how to create and manage maps from the Centreon MAP interface.
+This topic provides information about how to create and manage maps from the Centreon MAP interface.
 You can create two types of map:
 - Standard maps: to visualize graphical representations of your monitored infrastructure.
 - Geographic views: to display the resources of your IT environment across a defined geographical area.